 Some file sharing services claim you can change your encryption keys, but you’ll need to go through the service or update your “hybrid cloud” with services in their data center to do it.
 So, in reality, they are the ones updating the encryption key or controlling the process that encrypts it.
 Either way, they have access to your keys, meaning you don’t have 100% control.

-Also, since your data is hosted in file sharing service’s data centers — at least in some capacity — then they really still control your files.
-That means that hackers, malicious insiders or pesky government organizations can get to your data by using your provider instead of going through you.
+Since your data is hosted in file sharing service’s data centers—at least in some capacity—then they really still control your files.
+That means that hackers, malicious insiders or government organizations can get to your data by using your provider instead of going through you.

 Simply put, you need to use an encryption card so you can set up your encryption keys.